-- Day-to-day expenses: For everyday spending — groceries, errands, entertainment, and meals — you can pay for things with cash or a debit card.
+You can use cash or a debit card to pay for everyday expenses, such as groceries, entertainment, or meals out.
 Cash makes budgeting easy if you use the envelope method to separate it by purpose, but keeping cash around is risky.
-A debit card linked to your checking account gives you all the convenience of a credit card, but you’ll only spend money that you actually have.
+A debit card linked to your checking account offers the convenience of a credit card, and you’ll only spend money you actually have.

-- Monthly bills: If you’ve grown accustomed to paying monthly bills such as your mobile phone, utilities and gym membership with a credit card, that’s an easy habit to break.
-Switch to online bill payments so your bank sends funds to your biller, either by check or by electronic transfer.
-Just like with a credit card, you can set things up so the payment goes automatically.
+If you’ve grown accustomed to paying monthly bills such as your cell phone, utilities, or gym memberships with a credit card, that’s an easy habit to break.
+Switch to online bill payments, so your bank sends funds to your biller by check or electronic transfer.
+Just as with a credit card, you can set things up, so the payment goes automatically.
 Alternatively, you can pay these bills with your debit card.

-- Prepaid cards: If you don’t have a checking account, you can use a prepaid debit card instead of a standard debit card.
-Prepaid cards are “loaded” with funds before you use them, then you can swipe the card or make online bill payments out of your loaded balance.
-The card stops working after you use up your loaded balance.
+If you don’t have a checking account, you can use a prepaid debit card instead of a standard debit card.
+A prepaid cards is “loaded” with funds before you use it.
+You can swipe the card or make online bill payments out of your loaded balance.
+The card stops working after you use up your balance.

-- Debit card required: Debit cards work almost everywhere, even when an online form asks you to enter a credit card number.
-In rare cases, a rental agency will require that you use a credit card instead of a debit card to make a reservation.
+Debit cards work almost everywhere, even when an online form asks you to enter a credit card number.
+In rare cases, a car rental agency will require a credit card instead of a debit card to make a reservation.
 Find out ahead of time what cards are accepted or what the requirements are if you only have a debit card, especially if you need to rent a car.

 Buying a Home

-- Income: Another important factor is the income you have available to repay a mortgage loan.
-When doing manual underwriting—which is what you’ll need if you don’t have traditional credit—lenders most likely need to see your debt-to-income ratio below 43 percent, and lower is better.
+Another important factor is the income you have available to repay a mortgage loan.
+When doing manual underwriting—which is what you’ll need if you don’t have traditional credit—lenders will most likely need to see that your debt-to-income ratio is less than 43%, and lower is better.
 As someone who is living debt-free, you are spending less than 43% of your income on expenses, which will include your mortgage payment.

-It’s also helpful to have liquid cash reserves on hand — in other words, money in the bank.
+It’s also helpful to have money in the bank.
 If you’re a debt-free saver, you're probably there already.
 The more financially secure you are, the more likely you are to get approved, even without a credit history.

-- Stability: Lenders are looking for a sure thing, or at least as close to it as they can get.
-A long history of employment is helpful because it suggests that you will continue to earn a consistent income.
-The industry you work in can also be a factor — seasonal employment is less dependable, while a government job is often considered secure.
+Lenders are looking for a sure thing, or at least as close to one as they can get.
+A long history of employment is helpful, because it suggests that you will continue to earn a consistent income.
+The industry you work in also can be a factor.
+Seasonal employment is less dependable, while a government job often is considered secure.

-- Time to close: Without traditional credit scores, it will take even longer than normal to get a loan.
-Manual underwriting is a labor-intensive process — somebody must review and evaluate all the details.
-This is a serious disadvantage if you're buying in a seller's market, and it could be frustrating.
-Get started on the process as soon as possible if you live in a hot market, long before you make an offer.
+Without traditional credit scores, it will take even longer than normal to get a loan.
+Manual underwriting is a labor-intensive process, because someone must review and evaluate all of the details.
+That is a serious disadvantage if you're buying in a quickly moving seller's market where demand is high.
+Get started on the process as soon as possible if you live in a hot market, and long before you make an offer.

-Before you ditch debt for good, it’s worth knowing why you might want good credit so you can make a conscious decision to do without, with a full understanding of the pros and cons.
+Before you ditch debt for good, know why you might want good credit, so you can make a more informed decision to do without it:

 - It doesn’t have to cost money to build credit and maintain great credit scores.
 You only pay interest when you borrow money.
-If you don’t have to borrow, use a credit card for everyday spending and pay the card off every month.
-You have a 30-day grace period before interest costs are charged.
-You’ll never pay a penny in interest, you’ll maintain your credit, and you’ll have the added safety of a credit card.
+If you don’t have to borrow, use a credit card for everyday spending, and pay off the balance every month.
+You have a 30-day grace period before interest costs are charged, so you might never pay a penny in interest, maintain your credit, and have the added safety of a credit card.

 - You can’t erase the past.
-Even if you go debt-free, your credit history still exists and it can continue to cause problems.
-Those debts will fall off your credit reports eventually and collectors can't try to collect after the statute of limitations has run out, but that takes several years.
+Even if you go debt-free, your credit history still exists, and it can continue to cause you problems.
+Debts will fall off your credit reports eventually, and collectors can't try to collect after the statute of limitations has run out, but that takes several years.

-- Spending is the problem.
+- A spending mismatch is the problem.
 Credit cards and easy loans can lure you into a debt trap.
 Bad luck and health problems can make things worse.
-But for some people, the problem is just a matter of spending more than they can afford.
-Leaving credit and debt behind can quickly get rid of temptation, but a harder and more important task is to understand where your money goes and why you’ve spent the way you have.
-Make a plan you can stick to and your chances of success become much better.
+The most important task is to understand where your money goes and why you’ve spent the way you have.
+Make a realistic plan, and your chances of success will become much better.